 From I-40 West: Take Exit 388, James White Parkway to Summit Hill Drive, (first exit).
 Turn right onto Summit Hill Drive.
 Turn left onto Gay Street at the third traffic light.
 The Tennessee Theatre is located at 604 South Gay Street.

 While the Tennessee Theatre does not own or operate any parking lots or garages, there are several options for parking downtown.
-There are more than ten garages and surface lots throughout downtown that offer free parking after 6pm on weekdays and all day on weekends.
+There are more than 10 garages and surface lots throughout downtown that offer free parking after 6pm on weekdays and all day on weekends.
 Those closest to the Tennessee Theatre include the Locust Street garage, Market Square garage, the Langley garage, and the Dwight Kessel garage.
-Please note: the State Street Garage is currently under construction, and parking is EXTREMELY limited.
 Two nearby paid parking options are located at First Tennessee Plaza and Riverview Tower.
 For more information on parking options, including a map, click the link below.